taataa/tapspace/docs/api/v2/index.md

 - *position*
-  - a point { x, y } on the parent or a Point.
-Required.
+  - a [Point](#tapspacegeometrypoint), or a point2 { x, y } on the parent basis.
 The block will be moved on the parent so that the center of the block matches the position.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>